Songs of Love and Hate: Recording and composition

 "Joan of Arc" is constructed mainly as a dialogue between Joan of Arc and the fire which is consuming her as she burns at the stake, after having been found guilty of heresy (in 1431).
 In the song, Joan says that she is "tired of the war" and tells how she would rather be wearing a white wedding dress (one of the charges against her was that she dressed as a man).
-Joan's surrender to the fire, as its bride, may also be seen as a symbol of her religious fervor and commitment.
+Joan's surrender to the fire, as its bride, may also be seen as a symbol of her religious fervour and commitment.
 In a 1988 interview with John McKenna of RTÉ, Cohen said of "Joan of Arc", "I was thinking more of this sense of a destiny that human beings have and how they meet and marry their destiny...I don't want to suggest in that song that what she really wanted to be was a housewife.
 What I mean to say is that as lonely and as solitudinous as she was she had to meet and be embraced by her destiny...seen from the point of view of the woman's movement she really does stand for something stunningly original and courageous."

 In his 2010 book Leonard Cohen: A Remarkable Life, biographer Anthony Reynolds quotes Cohen explaining that "Famous Blue Raincoat" is about "A man writing a letter to a man who has had an affair with his wife", but, on a more prosaic level, Cohen is also quoted saying that the tune is related to his own attire: "I had a blue raincoat.
 It was Burberry.
 It had lots of various fixtures on it...It always resided in my memory as some glamorous possibility that I never realized..."
-In the book Songwriters on Songwriting, Cohen confessed to being unsatisfied with the composition:

-That was one I thought was never finished.
+In the book Songwriters on Songwriting, Cohen confessed to being unsatisfied with the composition: "That was one I thought was never finished.
 And I thought that Jennifer Warnes' version in a sense was better because I worked on a different version for her, and I thought it was somewhat more coherent.
 But I always thought that that was a song you could see the carpentry in a bit.
 Although there are some images in it that I am very pleased with.
 And the tune is real good.
 But I'm willing to defend it, saying it was impressionistic.
 It’s stylistically coherent.
 And I can defend it if I have to.
-But secretly I always felt that there was a certain incoherence that prevented it from being a great song.
+But secretly I always felt that there was a certain incoherence that prevented it from being a great song."